The Four Fundamental Forces of Nature are Gravitational force, Weak Nuclear force, Electromagnetic force and Strong Nuclear force.

 The gravitational force is weak but very long-ranged.
 Furthermore, it is always attractive.
 It acts between any two pieces of matter in the Universe since mass is its source.

 Weak Nuclear Force

 The electromagnetic force causes electric and magnetic effects such as the repulsion between like electrical charges or the interaction of bar magnets.
-It is long-ranged, but much weaker than the strong force.
-It can be attractive or repulsive, and acts only between pieces of matter carrying electrical charge.
+It is long-ranged but much weaker than the strong force.
+It can be attractive or repulsive and acts only between pieces of matter carrying an electrical charge.
 Electricity, magnetism, and light are all produced by this force.

 Strong Nuclear Force